easyJet Flight Delay Compensation

 easyJet flight delays

-- You arrived at your final destination with at least a three hour delay
+- You arrived at your final destination with a delay of over three hours

 - The delay was not due to any extraordinary circumstances

-In general, extraordinary circumstances are any events that prevent a flight from arriving on time and are outside of the airline’s capabilities to prevent or alleviate.
+In general, extraordinary circumstances are any events that may cause easyJet delays and cancellations that are outside of the airline’s capabilities to prevent or alleviate.
 The most common instances of extraordinary circumstances include:

 - Security risks